Jacob-Yangman/chatroom-v1/README.md

 This program **includes** 2 main python scripts.
 A server and client.

-#Environment
+# Environment
-This program can be execute on
+This program can be execute on python3.6 environment, including multiprocessing and socket packages.

-#Usage
+# Usage
 After adding 2 python files to proper directory, you need to configure chatroom-server first.

 To debug this program, the **server address** can be set to "0.0.0.0"(default value), you can choose any proper port as well.
 Besides, the address configuration of chatroom-client is consistent with that of the server, especially the port.